Statement from HCHC's Board of Directors

 History of HCHC

-Hilltown Community Health Centers, Inc. (HCHC) is a non-profit organization, which consists of two Federally Qualified Health Centers (FQHC); the Worthington Health Center, Huntington Health Center, John P. Musante Health Center in Amherst, as well as the Gateway School-Based Health Center, located at Gateway Regional Middle/High School, and the Hilltown Community Center, both in Huntington.
+Hilltown Community Health Centers, Inc. (HCHC) is a non-profit organization, which is a Federally Qualified Health Centers (FQHC); the Worthington Health Center, Huntington Health Center, John P. Musante Health Center in Amherst, as well as the Gateway School-Based Health Center, located at Gateway Regional Middle/High School, and the Hilltown Community Center, both in Huntington.

 The history of HCHC is an interesting one.
 In 1922, personnel at the Red Cross in Western Massachusetts decided to provide high-quality nursing services to residents of the Hilltowns, in keeping with standards they had developed during World War I and the 1918 flu epidemic.
 These services included bedside nursing of those with chronic conditions as well as prenatal care, education about the birthing process, assistance to doctors in delivering babies, and postnatal care of both mothers and babies.
 They also served as school nurses.
 Seven different nurses provided this service between 1922 and 1927, their tenure affected by difficult travel conditions (there were no paved roads), the huge geographical area that needed to be covered, and the large scope of services they were expected to provide.
 In 1927, some of the Hilltowns appropriated funds to hire a separate school nurse, thus helping reduce the load a little.